CopenhagenToLondon/Knowledgebase/1. Quantitative Finance/LFT/Prime.md

 Given 4 acceleration states: increasing, decreasing, neutral, unknown.

 ## Mean reversion Research
+What method is best at predicting mean reversions?
+MA5, MA20, MA40
+MACD

 ## Convergence Theorem Research
+Convergence or divergence of high, low and close prices.
+What can this be used for?
+Market states

 ## Linear Regression Research

 ## Standard Deviation Research
+Can you always or nearly always expect an opposite and equal force, when experiencing an 2-sigma, 2.5-sigma or 3-sigma event?

 ## Mean Field Games Research